alanyeung95/aer525/README.md

 for revolute joints, q_i = theta_i
 for prismatic joints, q_i = distance_i

+# inverse kinematics

+Given the desired position and orientation of the tool relative to the station, compute the set of joint angles which wili achieve this desired result

 # jacobian matrix and singularities

 jacobian matrix is the velocity of the joint in the system